-This stove will provide optimum efficiency and performance when connected to a 6" diameter chimney flue system.
-The connection to a chimney having a diameter of at least 5" (Canada only) or no more than 7" is permitted, if it allows the proper venting of combustion gases and that such application is verified and authorized by a qualified installer.
-Otherwise, the diameter of the flue should be 6".
+This stove will provide optimum efficiency and performance when connected to a 6" (150 mm) diameter chimney flue system.
+The connection to a chimney having a diameter of at least 5" (130 mm) (Canada only) or no more than 7" (180 mm) is permitted, if it allows the proper evacuation of flue gases and that such application is verified and authorized by a qualified installer.
+Otherwise, the diameter of the flue should be 6" (150 mm).